shadmanArko/home-credit-default-risk/docs/problem_definition.md

 ## 5. Threshold vs. ranking — why they're kept separate

-ROC-AUC and PR-AUC evaluate the model's ranking quality and are what we optimize for during model selection in this milestone.
-The actual approve/reject cutoff is a business decision that trades off the asymmetric costs in §1, and will be chosen later (in a subsequent milestone) by inspecting the precision-recall curve on validation predictions and picking the point that satisfies a recall floor on defaulters that the business is willing to commit to.
-That threshold work is out of scope for Milestone 1.
+ROC-AUC and PR-AUC evaluate the model's ranking quality and are what we optimize for during model selection.
+The actual approve/reject cutoff is a business decision that trades off the asymmetric costs in §1, chosen by inspecting the precision-recall curve on cross-validated predictions and picking the point that satisfies a recall floor on defaulters the business is willing to commit to.
+That threshold work is `HC-M3-25` (Milestone 3, Phase H) — deliberately not done here, and deliberately not done by tuning against the final holdout (see §7).

-## 6. Deliverable status

-This document is the Milestone 1 deliverable for `HC-M1-01`.
+## 6. Milestone 1 deliverable status

 - [x] Business problem documented
 - [x] TARGET documented